boostorg/hana/README.md

 ## Hacking on Hana
-Setting yourself up to work on Boost.Hana is easy.
+Setting yourself up to work on Hana is easy.
 First, you will need an installation of [CMake][].
 Once this is done, you can `cd` to the root of the project and setup the build directory:
 ```shell
 mkdir build
 cd build